-Born in 1979 in Berlin and raised near Berlin, he completed his studies as a photographer at Freie Universität Berlin in 1997–2000.
+Born in 1979 in Berlin and raised near the city, he completed his training as a photographer at Freie Universität Berlin in 1997–2000.

-In 2011 the photo book "Lausitz - Landschaft mit neuem Gesicht" was published together with the author Dr. André Brie and a foreword by Prof. Horst Bredekamp.
-In addition to contemporary photography, Alexander Schippel deals with the processing of glass plates from the period 1920–1945.
-2011–2017 the artistic documentation on the renovation of the Berlin State Opera Unter den Linden (Paulick, HG Merz) was produced, which was published by DOM Publishers (Baudokumentation) in 2017 and the illustrated book with the artistic documentation will be published by Hatje & Cantz (Preface by Prof. Bredekamp) in 2018.
+In 2011, the illustrated book Lausitz: Landschaft mit neuem Gesicht by André Brie was published with a foreword by Horst Bredekamp and photographs taken by Alexander Schippel.
+In addition to contemporary photography, Alexander Schippel works on developing glass plates from the period 1920–1945.
+From 2011–2017, he was responsible for the artistic documentation of the renovation of Berlin’s Staatsoper Unter den Linden (Paulick, HG Merz), which was published by DOM Publishers (Baudokumentation) in 2017; an illustrated volume with artistic documentation is now being published by Hatje & Cantz (preface by Horst Bredekamp, 2018).

-2016 he founded the international network for artistic photography p: photography unlimited e.V., which, after the radical changes in photography (digital photography), has set itself the task of promoting artistic photography.
+In 2016, he founded the international network for artistic photography p: photography unlimited e.V., which, in the wake of the radical changes that have taken place with the rise of digital photography, has taken on the task of promoting artistic photography.
 The p:berlin network provides optimal production conditions (e.g. high-performance scanners, laboratories, etc.) for internationally active photographers.

-Furthermore, Alexander Schippel regularly curates exhibitions in galleries and is involved in the production of illustrated books.
+In addition, Alexander Schippel regularly curates exhibitions at galleries and is involved in the production of illustrated books.

-Currently, he mainly photographs Berlin projects such as the Humboldt Forum (Stadtschloss,; Franco Stella), Pergamonmuseum and the new National Gallery (Mies van der Rohe).
+Currently, he is mainly photographing Berlin projects such as the Humboldt Forum (Berlin Castle; Franco Stella), Pergamonmuseum, and Neue Nationalgalerie (Mies van der Rohe).